eclab/flow/README.md

 * Flow cannot access your laptop's microphone on Catalina.
 I don't know if it can access external microphones.

+#### Rosetta and the M1

+At present Flow only runs under Rosetta on the M1, because its package contains an Intel-only Java VM (because I ownly own an Intel Mac and am not running Big Sur).
+Don't expect things to change until I get an M1.
+If you have installed Java yourself, you can run Flow from the command line (see later below) and it'll probably run natively.

 ### Installation and Running on Windows